76West: The JCC Podcast

 Colson Whitehead and Rabbi Joy Levitt

-Welcome to the inaugural episode of 76West, featuring a discussion between author Colson Whitehead and JCC Executive Director Rabbi Joy Levitt.
+The inaugural episode of 76West features a discussion between author Colson Whitehead and JCC Executive Director Rabbi Joy Levitt.
 In their conversation, Whitehead, author of The Underground Railroad, which won both the National Book Award and the Pulitzer Prize, as well as The Nickel Boys, John Henry Days, and Sag Harbor, discusses with Rabbi Levitt The Underground Railroad and the legacy of slavery in our country today.
 This talk was recorded at the Marlene Meyerson JCC Manhattan on May 17, 2017, in front of a live audience.

 Welcome to 76West